Who Can Read Your Course Documents

 - Since many discussions involve situations related to work or community, students should be careful to use pseudonyms to respect the privacy of the organizations or individuals referred to when appropriate.
 It is OK to use the names of public figures or those in the news.

 Empire State College values the importance of a private and safe discussion space for academic conversations.
 The sections below explain what people may have access to your course.
-If you have questions or concerns about course access, please contact the Technology Helpdesk (800 847-3000 x2420).
-The Helpdesk will refer your concern to the proper administrator.
+If you have questions or concerns about course access, please contact the Service Desk (800 847-3000 x2420).
+The Service Desk will refer your concern to the proper administrator.

 Who Can Read Your Course Documents